Fuzzy concept: Tegmark's mathematical universe

 To illustrate the ontological issues, cosmologist Max Tegmark argues boldly that the universe consists of math: "If you accept the idea that both space itself, and all the stuff in space, have no properties at all except mathematical properties," then the idea that everything is mathematical "starts to sound a little bit less insane."

 Tegmark moves from the epistemic claim that mathematics is the only known symbol system which can in principle express absolutely everything, to the methodological claim that everything is reducible to mathematical relationships, and then to the ontological claim, that ultimately everything that exists is mathematical (the mathematical universe hypothesis).
 The argument is then reversed, so that because everything is mathematical in reality, mathematics is necessarily the ultimate universal symbol system.

 The main criticisms of Tegmark's approach are that (1) the steps in this argument do not necessarily follow, (2) no conclusive proof or test is possible for the claim that a total reduction of everything to mathematics is feasible, among other things because qualitative categories remain indispensable to understand and navigate what quantities mean, and (3) it may be that a complete reduction to mathematics cannot be accomplished, without at least partly altering, negating or deleting a non-mathematical significance of phenomena, experienced perhaps as qualia.
-An additional complication is that mathematical theory is not something fixed and final, like a pancake, anymore than language is a finished, unchangeable system.
+An additional complication is that mathematical theory is not something fixed and final, like a pancake which is served up, anymore than language is a finished, unchangeable system.
 Mathematical theory and language are ways of understanding the world which keep developing and changing, in response to new discoveries (without certainty about what the future could bring).